 - Grab yourself a small recipe book (this is my favorite) and write recipes out by hand!

-And as your family grows tired of having the same meals, you can slowly add new recipes to the mix!
+And when each new season comes, you can slowly add new recipes to the mix!

 Step 3: Choose Your Meals Ahead of Time

-The key to meal planning for seasonal (or frugal) cooks is not to plan a month ahead, but to stay just one step ahead.
+The key to meal planning for a seasonal (or frugal) cook is not to plan a month ahead, but to stay just one step ahead.
 That’s right!